Lost Battalion (World War I): The attacks to relieve the "Lost Battalion"

-For the next few days, the Pocket held firm and the powerful American attacks started to push the Germans back and the 77th Division was now trying to infiltrate troops into the pocket.
+For the next few days, the pocket held firm.
+The powerful American attacks started to push the Germans back and the 77th Division began trying to infiltrate troops into the pocket.
 Whittlesey, meanwhile, asked for a volunteer to sneak through the lines and lead back help.
 Private Abraham Krotoshinsky undertook this mission and skillfully left the pocket by a circuitous route to the north which ultimately led to an infiltrating company of the 307th Infantry.
 Krotoshinsky acted as a guide to lead this group to help rescue the trapped company and establish a route for further fresh troops to come into the pocket.
-So on 8 October, the 77th relief force had linked up with Whittlesey's men.
-Immediately upon their relief, Whittlesey was promoted to Lieutenant Colonel.
+Thus, on 8 October, the 77th relief force had linked up with Whittlesey's men.
+Immediately upon their relief, Whittlesey was promoted to lieutenant colonel.

 Aftermath

 Of the over 500 soldiers who entered the Argonne Forest, only 194 walked out unscathed.
 The rest were killed, missing, captured, or wounded.
 Major Charles W. Whittlesey, Captain George G. McMurtry, and Captain Nelson M. Holderman received the Medal of Honor for their valiant actions.
 Whittlesey was also recognized by being a pallbearer at the ceremony interring the remains of the Unknown Soldier.

 Former Major League Baseball player, and Captain in the 77th Division, Eddie Grant, was killed in one of the subsequent missions in search of the battalion.
 A large plaque was placed in the center-field wall at the Polo Grounds New York in his honor.

 Brigadier General Billy Mitchell wrote after the rescue that the Germans had managed to prevent supplies being air-dropped to the battalion.
 He ordered: